© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Group of three round barrows on Eggardon Hill is a scheduled monument protected by Historic England under reference 1002822.
 View the official record →

-The Group of three round barrows on Eggardon Hill is a Bronze Age funerary monument located on the hilltop in Dorset.
+The Group of three round barrows on Eggardon Hill is a Bronze Age funerary monument located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002822.

 Group of three round barrows on Eggardon Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002822.